Data-Driven Engine

 Performance factors

-Processing of each plan depends mainly on two factors:
+Processing performance of a calculation plan depends mainly on two factors.

 Amount of processed data – primary and secondary

-Primary data are those loaded into data cubes using Integrator cube load or entered manually, e.g. during the planning process.
-Secondary data are those produced by plan nodes.
-The amount of secondary data can be several orders of magnitude higher and usually depends on structure sizes, i.e., the number of dimensions and their sizes.
+Secondary data are values produced by plan nodes during calculation.
+The volume of secondary data can exceed primary data by several orders of magnitude.
+This usually depends on structure sizes, such as the number of dimensions and their element counts.

-To prevent the creation of large plans, the calculation planner won't create plans for recursive/chained rules when the current plan's size reaches 64 nodes.
+To prevent the creation of excessively large plans, the calculation planner stops generating plans for recursive or chained rules when the current plan reaches 64 nodes.

 Value types

-DDE implementation for CPU operates with these data types:
+The CPU-based DDE implementation operates with the following data types:

 Null